Professor Sarmistha Pal

 Her research is in applied finance/economics area, analysing the impact of law, institutions and corporate/public policy on various economic agents (firms/banks, household, community, districts/province) using large data-sets and quasi-experimental methods for identification.
 As such her research broadly links to public economics, public finance and corporate finance, institutions and political economy, primarily in emerging market economies including Brazil, India, China and Russia; central and eastern European countries.

-She is an IZA (University of Bonn, Germany) Research Fellow and also an academic member of the European Corporate Governance Institute.
+She was a Leverhulme Research Fellow and since 2007 is a research fellow of IZA - Institute of Labour Economics (University of Bonn, Germany) and also an academic member of the European Corporate Governance Institute.

 She serves on the editorial board of the Journal of Development Studies (ABS 3*).